seanangio/aug15/README.md

 devtools::install_github("seanangio/aug15")
 ```

 The data set is called `corpus`.
-To preview it, just run:
+To preview it, run something like:

 ``` r
 library(dplyr)